Semantics

 - verifying some criteria

 We can't use non-semantic classes to target specific elements.
-And adding hooks specifically for tests is wasteful as the user has to download this stuff.
+And adding hooks specifically for tests is wasteful as the user now has to download extra code.

-If we name a thing based on what it is, we won't have to update the HTML again e.g. a heading is always a heading, no matter what it looks like.
+When you name an element based on what it is, you don't have to update the HTML.
+That's because, a heading, for example, is always a heading, no matter what it looks like.

-Inspecting an element with a multitude of atomic classes, means wading through many selectors.
-With a semantic class, there's only one, making it far easier to work with.
+Inspecting an element with multiple atomic classes, means having to wade through many selectors.
+With a semantic class, there's only one which is much easier to work with.

 10. Because the standards recommend it